jakesylvestre/site/_posts/commands/2013-06-24-Chmod&Chown.md

     chmod [All/User/Group/Others][+/-][Read/Write/Execute] [file]

 In chmod, there's an extra flag, "All".
-This flag includes user, group and others.
+This flag includes user, group, and others.

-So, let's give you a look at what chmod commands typically look like.
+So, let's take a look at what chmod commands typically look like.

     chmod a+rwx file

-What does this mean?

-This means, grant *rwx* permissions to all. *a* represents All, which includes User, Group and Others.
+This basically means grant *rwx* permissions to all. *a* represents All, which includes User, Group, and Others.

 Now, take a look at this:

     chmod go-rwx file

-What does this mean?

 This means remove *rwx* permissions from *group and others*.
 This prevents others from looking at files and is typically used to store private data from non-root users.